-So the 1st thing to go is realistic simulation.
-In its place, the traditional space flight game is a kind of "rail shooter".
-There's a track winding through a 3D space, where player input is restricted to just 2 dimensions on the track.
-The track has ramps to allow the player to jump in 3 dimensions by inputting only 2 dimensions.
+It was going to be a racing game no matter what, but to make it interesting, it would be a kind of "rail shooter".
+There's a track guiding the player through a 3D space, where player input is restricted to just left & right on the track.
+The track has jumps which allow some movement in 3 dimensions.

-The next thing modern games do is have a fuel gauge system.
-Each game consumes from the fuel gauge until they have to wait for it to refill.
+Modern games do a few other things to retain attention.
+They have a fuel gauge system.
+Each game consumes from the fuel gauge until players have to wait for it to refill.
 Once it's full, it stops filling until they play again.
 It's not about keeping them from playing as much as creating opportunity cost for not playing.

 Finally, modern games have multiple rewards: credits, tokens, & cards.
 Credits are the easiest to get, determined by player ability, & create the least progress in the campaign.
 Cards are the hardest to get, are usually drawn randomly, & create the most progress in the campaign.
 You can't normally exchange 1 type of reward for another.
 The multiple reward system might be to allow a much wider range of difficulty than multiplying the price in credits by a billion.
 The campaign takes longer & keeps you engaged.